MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMSecondarySite.md

 ```

 ## DESCRIPTION
-The **Remove-CMSecondarySite** cmdlet removes a secondary site from Microsoft System Center Configuration Manager.
+The **Remove-CMSecondarySite** cmdlet removes a secondary site from Configuration Manager.
 A secondary site has no site database of its own.
 Instead it is connected to a primary site and sends client data to the primary site for storage.